The 11 Best Language Learning Apps of 2023

 The Mondly app offers 33 language options.
 Read our complete Mondly review to give you a better sense of everything the program has to offer.

-6. Best for Immersion: Rosetta Stone
+6. Best App for Immersive Learning: Rosetta Stone

 This program uses practical immersion to help teach you usable language skills.